 Pros: Superb balanced handling.
 Cons: BB could be lower

 We’ve been asking for a trail hardtail from Canyon for years, and had almost given up hope of ever seeing one when the Stoic arrived.
 Yes, the geometry on the Stoic isn’t as progressive or as hardcore as some, but the bike is all the more versatile for it.
 The alloy frame makes it light, agile and ultra-fast to accelerate, while the competitive build kit leaves nothing wanting.
 Would it be even better in a mullet configuration with a 2.6in rear tyre?
 Probably, but it’s still a great trail hardtail that can also hang with the hardcore crew.

-If you want to check out what you can get in the front-suspended world, go check out our Hardtail of the Year test as well as the bikes here in this round-up.
+If you want to check out what you can get in the front-suspended world, there’s our comprehensive guide to the best hardtail mountain bikes.

 The term ‘trail bike’ is as generic as mountain biking itself.
 It is synonymous with singletrack shredding, but with as many styles of bike as there are varieties of terrain; it’s easy to see how you could drown in a sea of choice.
 And that’s without even considering all of the different wheel sizes on offer.